March 13-15, 2015

 A more detailed list of competition deadlines and a schedule of related events will be distributed to all participating law schools prior to the competition weekend.

-To register for the competition, return both a completed Registration Form, and a check for the appropriate registration fee, by TBA.
+To register for the competition, return both a completed Registration Form, and a check for the appropriate registration fee, by January 2, 2015.
 Checks should be made payable to “University of Wisconsin Law School.”
 For additional registration details, consult the registration form itself.

 Only the first ten schools to register and pay for two teams will be guaranteed the ability to send two teams to the competition.
 If one of those schools registering two teams later decides to send fewer than two teams, that school will forfeit its registration fee(s) for the team(s) it does not send.
 Any additional school beyond the first ten that attempts to register two teams will be given the option of either placing its second team on a waitlist or withdrawing both of its team registrations altogether.